Sharp Thresholds in Random Simple Temporal Graphs: Foremost tree evolution

-Consider now the probability that a fixed vertex $v$ reaches another fixed vertex $u$ in $\F_{n,p}$.
+Let $\G = (G, \lambda)$ be a random temporal graph from $\F_{n,1}$.
+Consider the probability that a fixed vertex $v$ reaches another fixed vertex $u$ in $\F_{n,p}$.
 This is equal to the probability that the temporal subgraph $\G_{[0, p]}$ contains a temporal $(v,u)$-path $P$.
-The latter is again equivalent to the fact that the arrival time of $P$ in $\G$ is at most $p$.
-Therefore, the estimation of the parameter $p$ for temporal reachability from $v$ to $u$ can be reduced to the estimation of the arrival time of a \emph{foremost} temporal $(v,u)$-path in $\G$, i.e., a temporal $(v,u)$-path that has the smallest arrival time among all temporal $(v,u)$-paths.

-In case of the Temporal Source property, we are interested in the smallest value of $p$ such that a given vertex $v$ is a temporal source in $\G_{[0, p]}$, or equivalently, that any vertex in $\G$ can be reached from $v$ by time $p$ (notice that since $\G$ is a complete temporal graph, every vertex in $\G$ is reachable from $v$, e.g.\ by a single-edge path).
-A minimal temporal subgraph that preserves all foremost paths from $v$ is called \emph{foremost tree for $v$}, and we will be interested in estimating the smallest $p$ such that $\G$ contains a foremost tree for $v$ with time labels of its edges not exceeding $p$.
-We proceed by introducing formally the notion of foremost tree.
+The latter is equivalent to the fact that the arrival time of $P$ in $\G$ is at most $p$.
+Therefore, the estimation of the parameter $p$ for temporal reachability from $v$ to $u$ can be reduced to the estimation of the arrival time of a foremost temporal $(v,u)$-path in $\G$.
+In case of the Temporal Source property, we are interested in the smallest value of $p$ such that a given vertex $v$ is a temporal source in $\G_{[0, p]}$, or equivalently, that any vertex in $\G$ can be reached from $v$ by time $p$ (notice that since $\G$ is a complete temporal graph, every vertex in $\G$ is reachable from $v$, e.g., by a single-edge path).
+A minimal temporal subgraph that preserves foremost reachabilities from $v$ to all other vertices reachable from $v$ is called \emph{foremost tree for $v$} (formally defined below), and we will be interested in estimating the smallest $p$ such that $\G$ contains a foremost tree for $v$ with time labels of its edges not exceeding $p$.
+We proceed by defining formally the relevant notions.